 It's not finished, but when it is, I'll get the first copy.
 Truffaut often looked lost on my set because he was not used to 200 extras, 90 arc lights and all the noise and confusion.
 He is used to small, personal crews and casts; low budgets.
-When he came on the set it was the first time he had by the new.
+When he came on the set it was the first time he had seen the old Hollywood being run by the new.
 I think if you had walked on the set of Close Encounters you would have thought of Busby Berkeley, because it was so technically confusing.
 Lots of technology, but very old-fashioned.